-\$ 266 the facility (ex. copier) The state of the s Equipment Repairs/Maintenance encompasses the cost of a maintenance contract for the copier, monitoring of internet firewall, and the repair of other equipment not covered by maintenance agreements such as computers, printers, and telephones. \$ 20 printers, and telephones. \$ 550 \$ 2,314 Travel local includes reimbursements for mileage for staff traveling to and from events, meetings and trainings in conjunction with program operations and responsibilities.
+EQUIPMENT RENTAL/LEASE \$ 266 Covers the cost of rent/lease of necessary equipment at the facility (ex. copier) EQUIPMENT REPAIR AND MAINTENANCE \$ 20 Equipment Repairs/Maintenance encompasses the cost of a maintenance contract for the copier, monitoring of internet firewall, and the repair of other equipment not covered by maintenance agreements such as computers, printers, and telephones.
+DEPRECIATION: EQUIPMENT 1 DEPRECIATION: EQUIPMENT \$ - DEPRECIATION: STRUCTURES 3 TRAVEL \$ 2,314 Travel local includes reimbursements for mileage for staff traveling to and from events, meetings and trainings in conjunction with program operations and responsibilities.
 The standard IRS rate is used to reimburse staff mileage.
 Out of county travel is in this budget for designated staff to attend training and corporate meetings in San Diego.
-Staff Training costs include CPR and First Aid trainings for staff, user fees for Relias (training platform), registrations for staff development and trainings held in \$ 231 collaboration with the program's mission.
-200 Covers financial and accounting fees incurred by this program, including the required Federal Office of - Management and Budget (OMB A-133) audit.
-Covers cost of minor supplies for participants Equipment purchase represents minor equipment purchases such as phones, cell phones, printers, computer towers and monitors, a fax machine, as well as furniture to accommodate new personnel and for replacement purposes of existing equipment that in the normal course of use is worn out and either cannot be repaired or is not practical to have repaired. .
-201 Other Business Services includes associated costs for hiring of new employees such as TB screenings, assessments, drug screenings, background checks, fingerprinting, as well as HIPAA compliant stredding services and other similar miscellaneous program expenses.
+9-F9 - 1878 A.C.
+(A SUCCESSION OF THE PERSON OF TH TRAINING \$ 231 Staff Training costs include CPR and First Aid trainings for staff, user fees for Relias (training platform), registrations for staff development and trainings held in collaboration with the program's mission.
+TRAINING 257 Covers financial and accounting fees incurred by this PROFESSIONAL SERVICES \$ 200 program, including the required Federal Office of OTHER: Client Supplies \$ 200 omen, chem supplies Equipment purchase represents minor equipment purchases such as phones, cell phones, printers, computer towers and monitors, a fax machine, as well as furniture to accommodate new personnel and for replacement purposes of existing equipment that in the and the state of t 7 normal course of use is worn out and either cannot be OTHER: Minor Equipment \$ 1,200 repaired or is not practical to have repaired.
+OTHER: Other Business Services rus grant als Other Business Services includes associated costs for hiring of new employees such as TB screenings, assessments, drug screenings, background checks, fingerprinting, as well as MIPAA compliant shredding services and other similar miscellaneous program expenses.
+OTHER: Building Repair/Maint.
 Building Maintenance/Repair includes minor repairs and maintenance for the facility including, but not limited to replacement of locks, minor breakage, internal phone line repairs, and other repairs required for safe operation of the program at the leased facility.
-Also included is the cleaning of the building, and alarm service. \$ \$ 2,314 \$ 2,314 \$ 200 \$ 100
+Also included is the cleaning of the building, and alarm service.